 How to Get Collagen in Your Diet

 Looking for a pure source of collagen that comes from grass-fed, pasture-raised sources, like Vital Proteins’ Collagen Peptides, is important for ensuring you’re only consuming the highest quality sources of collagen.
-Vital Proteins’ entire line of collagen products are sourced from New Zealand and Brazilian pasture-raised bovine hides and Hawaiian wild-caught red snapper scales.
+Vital Proteins’ entire line of collagen products are sourced from pasture-raised bovine hides and wild-caught red snapper scales.
 In addition to supplements like those Vital Proteins offers, you can also get collagen in your diet by consuming collagen-rich foods like homemade bone broth, cartilage tissues and organ meats.